Soft Manipulation Surface With Reduced Actuator Density For Heterogeneous Object Manipulation: Target reaching proof of concept

 \subsection{Demonstration and sim-to-real}

 We perform a preliminary test of the policy controller on the hardware by transferring the control from the simulation to the physical setup with zero-shot learning to control an object on the hardware setup.
 The policy operates at a 60 Hz control frequency in the simulation, while the hardware operates at a reduced control frequency of 10 Hz due to the bottleneck caused by the camera’s position capture rate.
-The trained policy did not perform well in the hardware experiments due to a similar gap in the system.
+The policies trained on spheres in the simulation were used to control the sphere, cube, and cylindrical deburrer on the hardware.
+We were able to move the object to the target location for some objects (Cube and Cylindrical Deburrer).
+However, the trained policy lacks robustness in the hardware experiments due to the sim-to-real gap and the difference in control frequencies.
+Figure 8 illustrates these results.
+Cube and Cylindrical Deburrer achieve the target position, but the actions performed are not efficient.
+For the sphere, the lack of control frequency resulted in the object falling out of the surface as seen in Figure \ref{fig:r_dia_sphere}.
+Further work is needed to increase the robustness of RL control.